 - Using the “Delete files in my Downloads folder if they have been there for over” drop-down menu and select 1, 14, 30, 60 days, or never to disable the option.

-Note: With latest Windows 10 version 1803 (Redstone 5 build 17758), Storage Sense now has the capability to automatically free up disk space by making older, unused, locally available files be available online-only with the help of a process called “dehydration”, meaning your local files will now be saved in the OneDrive cloud and can be accessed when connected to the internet.
+Note: With the latest Windows 10 Storage Sense now has the capability to automatically free up disk space by making older, unused, locally available files be available online-only with the help of a process called “dehydration”, meaning your local files will now be saved in the OneDrive cloud and can be accessed when connected to the internet.

-Did you already used this Storage Sense tool for Automatic cleanup, is this a good replacement of Old Disk cleanup tool?
-Let us know on comments below Also Read Solved: iTunes Doesn’t Recognize iPhone on Windows 10 (2018).
+Did you already use this Storage Sense tool for Automatic cleanup, is this a good replacement for the Old Disk cleanup tool?
+Let us know in the comments below